 Now that you know the types of HVAC systems that might be compatible with your needs while going through the process of choosing the right HVAC system, there is other important information to consider.

 When you are looking into choosing the right HVAC system or replacing older building air conditioning, size does matter.
 Bigger is not always better.
-The first thing you want to do is ensure that the load calculation is accurately determined, so a properly-sized system is designed for your building.
-An oversized system can result increased upfront, maintenance and energy costs.
+An oversized system can cost more upfront, and have higher costs for maintenance and energy usage.

-An oversized cooling system cools down the temperature rapidly, but does not run long enough to remove moisture from the air and could leave you feeling cool, but sticky.
-To compensate, many people will lower a thermostat to allow the air conditioning to work longer.
-By choosing the right HVAC system with the correct capacity, the equipment will run long enough to dehumidify the air and provide comfort without driving up your energy bill.
+An oversized cooling system does not run long enough to remove moisture from the air.
+To compensate, many people will lower a thermostat to allow the air conditioning to work longer, which uses more electricity.
+By choosing the right HVAC system with the correct capacity, the equipment will dehumidify the air and provide comfort without driving up your energy bill.